jonathan-jesus/stream_control/README.md

-# 📡 Flutter vMix Remote Controller (Simplified Version)
+# 📡 Flutter vMix Remote Controller

-A **lightweight, open-source Flutter project** that connects to a **vMix instance** and provides a simple remote control interface.
+A simplified version of **River Stream Control**.
+An application that connects to a **vMix instance** and provides a simple remote control interface.
 It serves as an example of how to structure a Flutter app using:

 - **Feature-based architecture**